pglombardo/pglombardo/README.md

 Specifically, I am building the bright future of their MQTT client ecosystem.

 Don't know MQTT?
-It's an efficient binary publish/subscribe protocol that is used in many places such as IoT, Gaming, Robotics and Manufacturing.
+It's a binary publish/subscribe protocol that is used in many places such as IoT, Gaming, Robotics and Manufacturing.
 See [the specification](https://mqtt.org).

 # Past

 More than 8 years building performance instrumentation for Instana & Tracelytics (today renamed to AppOptics).

-In other projects I've build embedded system, distributed file systems, implemented protocols and architected SaaS products.
+In other projects I've built embedded systems, distributed file systems, implemented protocols and architected SaaS products.

 # Opensource